angular/angular/aio/content/guide/universal.md

 User events other than `routerLink` clicks aren't supported.
-You must wait for the full client application to bootstrap and run, or buffer the events using libraries like [preboot](https://github.com/angular/preboot), which allow you to replay these events once the client-side scripts load.
+You must wait for the full client application to bootstrap and run, or buffer the events using libraries like [preboot](https://github.com/angular/preboot), which lets you replay these events once the client-side scripts load.

 The transition from the server-rendered application to the client application happens quickly on a development machine, but you should always test your applications in real-world scenarios.